What Are the Causes of Bad Credit Rating?

 How Bad Credit Rating Is Acquired

-There are a lot of factors that affect your credit score or rating.
+There are a lot of factors that can be causes of bad credit score or rating.
 You do not acquire it overnight.
 Instead, you earn it based on your history of credit use and repayment.

 This history is developed from the records submitted by your previous lenders to the credit reporting bureaus.
 These agencies, in turn, compile your credit information and assign you a credit score to help lenders decide how risky it is to offer you a loan in the future.

-The biggest contributors to bad credit ratings include:
+The biggest causes of bad credit ratings include:

 1. Loan Default